 Shotgun chokes have been historically named as they relate to pattern density.
 There are no standards for choke dimensions and each manufacturer will vary the configuration to meet their patterning requirements.

 SAAMI has no standard related to the thread patterns/location of interchangeable choke tubes.
 Users should consult the manufacturer of their shotgun for information on availability of choke tubes for use with their specific shotgun.

 - Rifled Choke Tubes

 Rifled choke tubes for use specifically with slugs are also available.
 SAAMI has no standard related to these products and recommends the consumer contact the slug load or choke manufacturer for specific recommendations on the use of these chokes with the slug load intended to be used.

 Evidence presently available indicates that patterns are unaffected by changes in barrel length within the limits of 20” (51 cm) to 36” (91 cm).

-Remembering that production tolerances in diameter and variation in alloy composition will cause differences in actual pellet counts, the nominal pellet counts per ounce by shot size and material are provided in the ANSI/SAAMI Z299.2 Standard available on this website.
+Remembering that production tolerances in diameter and variation in alloy composition will cause differences in actual pellet counts, the nominal pellet counts per ounce by shot size and material are provided in the SAAMI Z299.2 Standard available on this website.